Norwegian Wild Reindeer Pavilion – Viewpoint Snøhetta

 Year: 2011 (completion)

 The Viewpoint Snøhetta pavilion, view from the south-east with the Dovrefjell mountain range in the background.
 Photo © Ketil Jacobsen

 Tverrfjellhytta, Norwegian Wild Reindeer Pavilion – Viewpoint Snøhetta

 What is an exemplary design, in architecture?
 In my humble opinion, most times it is a project in which complexity magically becomes simplicity.
-A piece of architecture which makes designers say “it was so simple, why didn’t I think of that?”.
+A piece of architecture that makes designers say “it was so simple, why didn’t I think of that?”.

 That’s exactly what came to my mind when I first saw this small observation pavilion designed by Snøhetta in a remote natural park in Norway.

-The pavilion’s design was commissioned to Snøhetta by the Norwegian Wild Reindeer Foundation in order to create a small sheltered observation point and a meeting space for the visitors of the Dovrefjell National Park, about 350 kilometers / 220 miles north of Oslo.
+The pavilion’s design was commissioned to Snøhetta by the Norwegian Wild Reindeer Foundation to create a small sheltered observation point and a meeting space for the visitors of the Dovrefjell National Park, about 350 kilometers / 220 miles north of Oslo.

-The pavilion lies at 1,200 meters / 3,900 feet above sea level, at the end of a one-mile-long hiking trail, in an area which has a manifold significance for Norwegians.
+The pavilion lies at 1,200 meters / 3,900 feet above sea level, at the end of a one-mile-long hiking trail, in an area that has a manifold significance for Norwegians.

 The park, dominated by the mountain Snøhetta (not a pun), one of the highest peaks in Norway, is indeed a place of myths and legends connected to the Dovrefjell mountain range, which marks the separation between southern and northern Norway, it is also one of Europe’s last retreats of the wild mountain reindeer.

 A pack of muskoxen resting near the pavilion in winter.
 Photo © Roger Brennhagen